TDellaChiesaPasquer/Maze-back/README.md

 # Maze Project Back End

-Express back end to go wit hthe maze project website.
+Express back end to go with the maze project website.

 It uses mongodb, jwt and bcrypt.